Finschia/tutorials/contracts/README.md

-# CosmWasm Smart contract Samples
+# Finschia Smart contract Samples

 Collection of samples to help you develop smart contracts on Finschia.